sap-tutorials/Tutorials/tutorials/cp-aibus-sti-jupyter-clustering/cp-aibus-sti-jupyter-clustering.md

 2. The service is able to recommend solutions for service requests based on historical data.

-3. The service is able to identify in unstructured data trends or patterns in service tickets from the clusters and keywords you have created.
+3. The service is able to identify in unstructured data trends or patterns in service tickets from the clusters and keywords you have generated.

-This tutorial deals with classifying service requests.
+This tutorial deals with clustering text in service requests.
 Find more details on the Service Ticket Intelligence features [here](https://help.sap.com/docs/SERVICE_TICKET_INTELLIGENCE/934ccff77ddb4fa2bf268a0085984db0/2f0e49ac91c24d54acb694d967e0cfc0.html).

 ---